Project Description

 Over 300 types of SUDs have clearance from the FDA, and are CE marked in the EU.
 Commonly reprocessed SUDs include non-invasive devices such as transfer mats, sequential compression sleeves, tourniquet cuffs, and pulse oximeter sensors as well as minimally invasive surgical devices including laparoscopic graspers, scissors, forceps, scalpels, orthopedic blades, bits, burs, external fixation clamps, and electrophysiological cardiac catheters.

 AMDR members are pleased to discuss SUDs that could be reprocessed from hospitals, surgical centers, and doctors’ offices.
-Members include Arjo ReNu Medical, Innovative Health, Medline Renewal, NEScientific, Stryker Sustainable Solution, Sustainable Technologies (a Cardinal Health Business), and Vanguard AG.
+Members include Arjo ReNu Medical, Innovative Health, Medline ReNewal, Stryker’s Sustainability Solutions, Sustainable Technologies (a Cardinal Health Business), Vanguard AG, and Vein 360.

 0